 I am the daughter of a retired U.S. forest ranger.
 I love working, writing, grandkids, spending time with family, weeding the garden with my dog Sophie (when she’s not digging up what I’ve just planted), and watching the little sagebrush lizards that live in my rock flowerbeds.

 I met my husband when he had just started graduate school.
 Two weeks later, we were engaged to be married.
-That was almost thirty-seven years ago and we’re still crazy about each other.
+That was over thirty-seven years ago and we’re still crazy about each other.

 My husband and I are the proud parents of two wonderful children who are both married now.
 (How did they grow up so fast?)
 Our son and his sweet wife have provided one of my favorite hobbies—two beautiful granddaughters.
 Being a granny is payback for raising such great kids.

 I hold a B.A. in history with honors and wrote my senior thesis on the prestige of Aztec women.
 I love doing research.
 My husband holds a juris doctorate and a Ph.D., and we both love lifelong learning.
 In addition to family, work and writing, my husband and I are busy in church activities.
 We don’t watch a lot of TV.